-If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY-SBI.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140PY-SBI, do not report the subtraction on Form 140PY, enter the subtraction on Form 140PY-SBI.

-Arizona law allows a subtraction for qualified crop gifts made during 2023 to one or more charitable organizations.
+Arizona law allows a subtraction for qualified crop gifts made during 2024 to one or more charitable organizations.
 To take this subtraction, all of the following must apply: